jakub-medrzak/GitVersionView/README.md

 ## Release Notes

+## 0.2.0
+- Change configuration options from text fields to dropdowns
+- Switch workflow to GitHub Actions
+- Update extension publisher and name

 ## 0.1.9
 - Update packages
 - Added option to change the command of gitversion (e.g. "dotnet-gitversion" instead of "gitversion").
 Based on [Added Option to change the command of gitversion #18](https://github.com/HSSE-Dev/GitVersionView/pull/18) by [Florian2406](https://github.com/Florian2406)